vodoleystudio/Dependency-Injection-Game-Arhictecure-Template/README.md

 	1 On the desktop LeftArrow button for moving left, RightArrow button for moving right 2 On mobile use a joystick

-# BONUS: Levels with increased difficulty.
-I have chosen it because the system developed with flexible levels infrastructure, that gives the possibility to create quick amount of variation of levels.

 # You can build your own levels using the Editor scene.

 	1 Go to ..\PangGame\Assets\Project\AppFrontendDomain\Prefabs\Levels.